crpurcell/friendlyVRI/README.txt

   - (fitted synthesized beam size)

 * Plotting
- - Modal window for other plots.
  - scalebar on images
  - primary beam circles on images.
  - legend for uv-coverage plot
- - zoom & pan bindings
  - options to save publication quality plots
  - options to save FITS files
- - zoom & auto colour-scale for synthesised beam
+ - auto colour-scale for synthesised beam
  - gamma slider for each MPL image figure